hcls-kimlab/NPR_Project/README.md

 The fly cell atlas portal (https://flycellatlas) was utilized, which provides single-cell RNA sequencing (snRNA-seq) data, a total of 17 loom files were obtained for tissue snRNA-seq data.
+The missing genetic information could also be constructed from the gene table data obtained from the file gene_rpkm_matrix_fb_2021_06.tsv, which was downloaded from FlyBase(https://flybase.org/).

 ## Data Processing